The God of Minor Sufferings

 at ninety-nine percent.

-John Dennis was born in New York and moved to Sweden after being stationed in Italy while serving in the US Navy.
-He holds a Master’s degree in Pedagogy from Malmö University where he also studied Creative Writing.
+John Dennis is an American-born writer living in Malmö, Sweden.
+He holds a Master’s degree in Pedagogy from Malmö University where he also studied Creative Writing, he served in the U.S. Navy, later worked as an English teacher, and now writes fiction and poetry exploring institutional dread, memory, isolation and the thin line between the psychological and the supernatural.
 A stroke ended his teaching career giving him more time to write.
-He has been published in Shipwrights Review, Beyond Words Magazine and Midsummer Dream House.
+His work has appeared in Beyond Words Magazine, Shipwright Review, The Good Life Review, NUNUM, and elsewhere.
 He is married to Anna, father to Julia and grandfather to Noah.